threexc/yocto-tekton/README.md

    (e.g. if you want to make sure that an httpd deployment is exposed where you think it is)

-## Instructions for Setting Up Kubernetes and Tekton with CRI-O on Fedora
+## Instructions for Setting Up Kubernetes and Tekton with Containerd on Fedora

 The following steps are meant specifically for Fedora machines, but you should be able to build a cluster on other distros using a similar process.
-While cri-o is the runtime used for the Kubernetes cluster example given here, you should also still be able to use Docker or other tools such as Podman on the same system for manually building and running containers.

 The instructions at
 [zews.org](https://www.zews.org/k8s-1-19-on-fedora-33-with-kubeadm-and-a-gpu/)